Welcome to Project Safety Net!

+- Learn about the City of Palo Alto’s “means restriction” efforts to limit access to the railroad tracks.
 Research has shown that “means restriction” is an important part of a comprehensive approach to suicide prevention.
 The safety improvements are being done in conjunction with Caltrain.
 Safety improvements include fence installation and enhancements, vegetation and brush removal, and the piloting of an intrusion camera detection system.

-What can parents do right now to decrease the risk of suicide in their children?
+- What can parents do right now to decrease the risk of suicide in their children?

 by Adam Strassberg, M.D.
 (Guest Opinion: Keep Calm and Parent On)

-How to help someone in crisis
+- How to help someone in crisis

-by Dr. Meg Durbin, Palo Alto Medical Foundation, and Dr. Shashank V. Joshi, Lucile Packard Children’s Hospital at Stanford, on behalf of the executive committee of the HEARD Alliance
+by Dr. Meg Durbin, Palo Alto Medical Foundation, and Dr. Shashank V. Joshi, Lucile Packard Children’s Hospital at Stanford, on behalf of the executive committee of the HEARD Alliance.

 Featured Websites for Teens